LoveFishoO/DAS2021-Group-5/README.md

 * Number.of.bedrooms – Number of bedrooms in the house
 * Electricity – Does the house have electricity?
 (1=Yes, 0=No)

 The aim of the group work is to find which variables would affect the number of people living in a household.
-Therefore, the group work use EDA and GLM model with Guassian distribution to analysis the dataset.
+Therefore, the group work use EDA and GLM model with Gaussian distribution to analysis the dataset.

 ## Core contributors
 * [@GUMingShen](https://github.com/GUMingShen)